I2PC/xmipp/README.md

 Welcome to Xmipp.
 Xmipp is a suite of image processing programs, primarily aimed at single-particle 3D electron microscopy.

-## Notice

-Recently we have changed the directory structure.
-See this wiki [page](https://github.com/I2PC/xmipp/wiki/Transfer-to-new-directory-structure) for more information.

 ## Getting started
 **Xmipp as a Scipion package**